sf-wdi-17/notes/assignments/week-02/_2_tuesday/README.md

 ```

 ## Part 2
-In the following example what does the keyword `this` refer to and what does the bark method do:
+In the following example what does the keyword `this` refer to and what does the whimper method do:

 ```js
 var dog = {